From solo drivers to small fleets, get advice on finding breakdown cover that matches your van type and working style.

 This courier insurance is especially important if you carry high-value items.
 But even if you transport everyday goods, you’ll still need it.
 Accidents and theft can happen at any time, but with Goods in Transit insurance, you have peace of mind, especially in the busier locations for couriers.

-If you want to work in Europe, you’ll also need CMR insurance (International Carriage of Goods by Road) which covers you for international transport, and is a legal requirement in many European countries.
+If you want to work in Europe, you’ll also need CMR insurance (International Carriage of Goods by Road) which covers you for international courier work, and is a legal requirement in many European countries.

 CMR insurance covers you for loss, damage, and delay of goods when driving to and from European countries.